The Importance of a Holistic Approach

 Tim Cook, CEO of Apple

-Selecting software is more than just about the software and hardware.
-A vendor's service breadth and depth to support and enhance your needs long-term are just as important.
+This insight is crucial when selecting vendor software.
+It's not just about the software and hardware; a vendor's service breadth and depth to support and enhance your needs long-term are equally important.

-• If you don't need to go through an RFP process, don't.
-For example, if one of your existing vendor partners already offers a solution you're seeking, then work with that vendor to assess whether their solution fits your needs.
+• If you don't need an RFP, don't use one.
+For example, if an existing vendor partner already offers a solution you're looking for, work with them to assess its suitability directly.

-• If you decide to proceed with an RFP, do so with caution and preparation to avoid a time-consuming effort that results in a sub-optimal decision.
+• If you do proceed with an RFP, do so with caution and preparation.
+This helps avoid a time-consuming effort that leads to a sub-optimal decision.

-A software package, aka Commercial Off-the-Shelf Software or COTS, is a ready-made computer program or collection of related programs developed by a software vendor.
+Vendor application software, also known as Commercial Off-the-Shelf Software (COTS), is a ready-made program or collection of programs developed by a vendor.

 Differentiating Capabilities

-Capabilities that differentiate your organization in the marketplace may require custom software.
+Capabilities that truly differentiate your organization in the marketplace might require custom software.

-• A vendor's ability to meet and continue to enhance your differentiating needs may not be sufficient and efficient.
+• A vendor's ability to meet and continuously enhance these differentiating needs may not be sufficient or efficient.

-• Those differentiating capabilities likely enable your organization to realize competitive marketplace advantages.
-Be wary of sharing competitive secrets with external suppliers who may share and develop your differentiating ideas with others.
-Ensure strong confidentiality terms exist in your agreement.
+• These differentiating capabilities likely give your organization competitive advantages.
+Be cautious about sharing competitive secrets with external suppliers who might share or develop your ideas with others.
+Ensure your agreements include strong confidentiality clauses.

 Miscommunications

-Maintain awareness of the communication challenges between your organization and potential software vendors.
-Your organization doesn't understand how a vendor software system works, and the vendor doesn't understand how your business works.
-That's a significant gap to overcome.
+Be aware of the communication challenges that can arise between your organization and potential software vendors.
+Often, your organization doesn't fully understand how a vendor's system works, and the vendor doesn't completely grasp your business processes.
+This creates a significant gap to overcome.

-Communicating via a Request for Proposal (RFP) with your procurement department as the intermediary further impedes communication quality and understanding.
+Communicating solely via an RFP with your procurement department as an intermediary further impedes communication quality and understanding.

-• Many vendors will respond "Yes" to every requirement you specify in an RFP, knowing they don't completely understand your needs.
+• Many vendors will respond "Yes" to every requirement in an RFP, even if they don't fully understand your needs.

-• Many organizations accept vendors' "Yes" responses without further questions or assessments.
+• Many organizations accept these "Yes" responses without further questions or assessments.

-During implementation, the realization surfaces that the software vendor selected can't support your essential needs, ultimately dooming or diminishing a successful business outcome.
+During implementation, the realization often surfaces that the selected software vendor can't support your essential needs, ultimately dooming or diminishing a successful business outcome.

 Overpaying